 DISADVANTAGES

-- Much more expensive than the Simple Natural Preserving Unit.
+- Much more expensive than the Simple Natural Preserver.

 -

-Its large size means is not suited to processing small batches.
+Its large capacity means it is not suited to processing small batches.